waimea-lrdiack/level-2-programming-assessment/docs/test-plan.md

 ## Winning the game

 When the user is to remove the gold coin, the game will end and the player to remove the coin will be declared the winner.
+If a user was to quit no winner is declared.

 ### Test Data To Use

 I will do two different tests, one where player 1 is to remove the gold coin, and one where the 2nd player is to remove the coin.
-The user to remove the coin will then be declared the winner and the game will stop,
+The user to remove the coin will then be declared the winner and the game will stop.
+I will also do another 2 tests where each player is to quit the game.

 ### Expected Test Result

 I expect that when player 1 is to remove the coin, they will be declared the winner and the game will end.
 I expect that when player 2 is to remove the coin, they will be declared the winner and the game will end.
+I expect the game to stop and the code to stop running when any player is to quit the game.
 ---